 There are many reasons for considering psychotherapy, including a feeling that life could be more fulfilling.
 Some people come because they feel they they would benefit from the support, and from having a space where they can unburden themselves and speak freely.
 Others come because they're looking for a place to engage with existential and spiritual issues.
 Some people come aware of the need to experience themselves in their bodies.

 Other reasons for considering psychotherapy include: feelings of low self-worth feelings of emptiness feeling isolated feeling sad or depressed feeling overwhelmed and unable to cope feeling out of control feeling anxious panic attacks chronic stress relationship problems sexual problems eating disorders childhood trauma physical/emotional/sexual abuse identity problems cultural issues bereavement/coming to terms with loss

 Psychotherapy Sessions and Initial Consultation:

 The initial session is an opportunity to meet and determine whether we could work together.
 It is also an opportunity to assess your needs, and ask questions.

-Sessions cost £60 and last for an hour.
+Sessions cost £65 and last for an hour.
 Sessions for trainee psychotherapists cost £55.

 Usually, clients come for weekly or twice-weekly appointments.

 As well as my psychotherapy practice, I supervise psychotherapists and counsellors.
-I see couples for couple counselling.
 I work with mothers and their babies who are experiencing attachment difficulties.